GVancauwenberghe/gvancauwenberghe.github.io/_pages/development.md

 **Description:** The general purpose of the project was to demonstrate the added-value of remote sensing in three specific international development cooperation projects in order to develop a long-term, robust and sustainable framework for using Copernicus observation data in development cooperation.
 In particular, the study team supported DG DEVCO with the preparation of three feasibility studies covering a thorough situation analysis (including assessment of the relevant legal frameworks), a technical/operational analysis and economic analysis for three candidate pilot projects.
 The three projects were identified as (a) an emergency service data centre in Panama, (b) reuse of water management remote sensing globally, and (c) reuse of land use remote sensing globally.

 **Activities performed:**
+* Definition of project scope, methodology, stakeholder engagement strategy, risk assessment and detailed work plan in the project proposal and inception report
+* Feasibility assessments covering also the legal, governance and economic aspects and financial risks of various projects
+* Interviews with experts and key stakeholders

 ## Elaboration of standards, norms and procedures in the acquisition and dissemination of geospatial information in Mozambique
 **Year:** 2019-2020